Notice: Golden Sweet Potato Festival's Annual Meeting is scheduled for Tuesday, February 21, 2017 in the Harold Simmons Community Center, Golden, TX

-- Gospel Night Starts at 7pm
+- Gospel Night starts at 7pm

-- Entertainment at the Pavilion, immediately following the Parade
+- Entertainment at the pavilion, immediately following the Parade

 - 42 Tournament

-- Tractor Pull
+- Tractor Pull begins at 11am

-- Horseshoe Tournament
+- Horseshoe Tournament at 11am

 - The Reigning 2016 Miss Texas Outstanding Teen at 12:30

 - Sweet Potato Auction at 1pm- 2pm

-Golden Sweet Potato Festival is held during the fourth week in October each year, the Sweet Potato Festival in Golden, Texas had its humble beginning in 1982.
+Golden Sweet Potato Festival is held during the fourth week in October each year.
+The Sweet Potato Festival in Golden, Texas had its humble beginning in 1982.
 Monty Montgomery, a local radio station owner, came up with the idea of a community-wide get together once a year to raise money for the repair and upkeep of the Golden Community Center.
 The festival began with two events--a cooking contest and an auction of boxes of sweet potatoes grown by local farmers.
 Two flatbed trailers were joined together to form a "makeshift" stage for the sweet potato and food auction.